m-lego/m65/README.md

   * the case is set in lego (almost lego)
   * microcontroller is just a standard apm/stm32f103 blackpill from robotdyn  or gd32f303 bluepill plus from we act studio
+  * rotary encoder (no switch)
+  * optional led strip (you will need a full brick lego or one more layer..)

 bom
 ---